greymd/teip/README.md

 Those techniques are helpful to reduce the number of "Overlay".

-### Empty token
+### Empty chunk

-If a blank field exists when the `-f` option is used, the blank is not ignored and treated as an empty token.
+If a blank field exists when the `-f` option is used, the blank is not ignored and treated as an empty chunk.

 ```bash
 $ echo ',,,' | teip -d , -f 1-